techies23/video-conference-zoom/docs/docs/pro-shortcode.md

 * **type** = options => upcoming or past
 * **show** = options => meeting or webinar
 * **show_on_past** = "yes" or "no" - Default is "yes", this parameter will show meetings for 30 minutes after the past date, if upcoming type is defined.
+* **cols** = Show how many columns in the grid.
+Default value is 3.
+Users can use 1 or 2 or 3 or 4 - Any value upper than 4 will take 3 column value.